Skip to main content

 Also known as: four-seam throwing grip, true grip transfer

-Gripping the ball across four seams before a throw — rather than however it lies in the glove — produces a straight, true throw with maximum carry, the fielding equivalent of a pitcher's four-seam fastball grip.
+Gripping the ball across four seams before a throw.
+Instead of however it lies in the glove.
+This means produces a straight, true throw with maximum carry, the fielding equivalent of a pitcher's four-seam fastball grip.

-Every position player is taught to find a four-seam grip during the transfer from glove to throwing hand, because a ball gripped off-seam or across only two seams tends to tail, sink, or sail unpredictably in flight, exactly as an off-seam pitch would.
-Fielders don't have the luxury of a pitcher's unhurried grip search; the four-seam feel has to be found in the fraction of a second during the glove-to-hand transfer, which is why repetition of a quick, correct transfer is emphasized so heavily in infield and outfield drill work.
+Every position player is taught to find a four-seam grip during the transfer from glove to throwing hand.
+This is.
+This is because a ball gripped off-seam or across only two seams tends to tail, sink, or sail unpredictably in flight, exactly as an off-seam pitch would.
+Fielders don't have the luxury of a pitcher's unhurried grip search.
+The four-seam feel has to be found in the fraction of a second during the glove-to-hand transfer.
+This is why repetition of a quick, correct transfer is emphasized.
+As a result, heavily in infield and outfield drill work.

-When speed matters more than a perfect grip — a barehanded charge play, a diving stop, an off-balance flip — players are taught to accept an imperfect grip in exchange for a faster release, since a slightly tailing accurate throw beats a perfectly gripped throw that arrives a half-second late.
-The four-seam grip is the default target, not an inflexible rule, and good infielders learn to feel the difference instantly and adjust arm strength or trajectory when they know the grip isn't clean.
+When speed matters more than a perfect grip.
+This means a barehanded charge play, a diving stop, an off-balance flip.
+This means players are taught to accept an imperfect grip in exchange for a faster release, since a slightly tailing accurate throw beats a perfectly gripped throw that arrives a half-second late.
+The four-seam grip is the default target, not an inflexible rule, and good infielders learn to feel the difference quickly and adjust arm strength or trajectory when they know the grip isn't clean.

-The shortstop's transfer was so quick and clean that he found a true four-seam grip even on a diving stop up the middle, and the throw carried true all the way to first.
+The shortstop's transfer was.
+As a result, quick and clean that he found a true four-seam grip even on a diving stop up the middle.
+The throw carried true all the way to first.

 Why it matters

-A player who consistently finds a four-seam grip on the transfer throws with more carry and accuracy on every throw, not just the routine ones — it is one of the most repeatable fundamentals in defense.
+A player who reliably finds a four-seam grip on the transfer throws with more carry and accuracy on every throw, not just the routine ones.
+It is one of the most repeatable fundamentals in defense.

 How it shows up on video